 Change, not acceptance.

-The difference if there is any was that over the course of my life I developed a systematic way of dealing with problems and solving problems.
+The difference if there was any was that over the course of my life I had developed a systematic way of dealing with problems and solving problems.

 This understanding allowed me to see that there were clear patterns of behavior every day.
 That certain things were happening over and over.
 Amazingly, at the same time of day, or on the same day of the week.
 Like clockwork.